Phorbol/mace/README_Jerry_EN.md

 | `save_log_file`       | Path to save detailed execution logs.                        | "relax.log"                           |
 | `inplace`             | Whether to modify the input atoms list in-place.             | True                                  |

+scripts/plot.py is a unify script can batch inference and plot many data like descriptors, energy, forces, stress,... you can run `python plot.py --help` to get information